yegor256/blog/_posts/2017/jun/2017-06-27-my-environment.md

 [iTerm2](https://www.iterm2.com/) (free)
 for the command line.
-It's a replacement of [Terminal](https://en.wikipedia.org/wiki/Terminal_%28macOS%29), with some nice features, which I'm not actually aware about.
+It's a replacement of [Terminal](https://en.wikipedia.org/wiki/Terminal_%28macOS%29), with some nice features, which I'm not actually aware of.

 <img src="/images/2017/06/env-homebrew.jpg" class="env-ico"/><br/>
 [Homebrew](https://brew.sh/) (free)